 Also, tons of tourists here at the station to photobomb you at this hour.
 Lets just make do.

 As of this point, I concluded that the Taiwanese guests had made a better choice – Gyeonghwa station should have been a morning itinerary so that you could dodge the heat during the noon.
 The Romance Bridge offered more shelter from the sun – and yes its beautiful cherry-blossom-umbrella.
 And you can definitely complete Gyeonghwa Station and Romance bridge both in a day with plenty to spare.

-Still under the burning heat, I fled quickly, within less than an hour of stay I was back at the bus stop waiting for the bus out – sadly, the little bus stop doesn’t provide much shelter, and with all the heat trapped in the shelter it was actually way way uncomfortable.
-Added with smell of the food that other tourists were trying to eat under shelter, it’s basically an oven-shelter with mix of food flavours.
+Still under the burning heat, I fled quickly, within less than an hour of stay I was back at the bus stop waiting for the bus out – sadly, the little bus stop doesn’t provide much shelter, and with all the heat trapped in the shelter it was actually way uncomfortable.
+Added mix scent of food that other tourists were munching away under shelter, it’s basically an oven-shelter with mix of food flavours.
 As I exited really early – I managed to squeeze in another itinerary: